Coffee and PCOS— Are these Two Linked?

 Studies reveal that three to four cups of coffee a day can reduce the risk of premature death and heart disease.
 In addition, it can reduce the risk of Parkinson’s disease, melanoma, different types of cancer, and even suicide.
 However, excessive intake of coffee can increase the risk of PCOS in women.

 So, should you simply stop drinking coffee?
-Let’s find out more about the pros and cons of coffee on PCOS from the top nutritionist and Dietitian in Delhi for PCOS, Avni Kaul.
+Let’s find out more about the pros and cons of coffee on PCOS from the top nutritionist and Dietician in Delhi for PCOS, Avni Kaul.

 Pros